alanng10/class-lang/Doc/Article/Word/a.md

 Word "math" has meaning that is calculate.

+Word "rand" has meaning that is which ever int.

 Word "stream" has meaning that is serial.

 Word "read" has meaning that is got info from medium.